telerik/kendo-ui-core/docs/controls/editors/combobox/overview.md

 The ComboBox allows you to render a pop-up footer.
 The footer is re-rendered on every DataSource change.
 The context of the template is the widget itself.

-The example below demonstrates how to define a footer template.
+The following example demonstrates how to define a footer template.

 ###### Example